 - a letter of support from the area bishop

-- most recent audited annual report to Vestry, including all financial statements
+- the most recent audited annual report to vestry, including all financial statements

 - estimates from contractor(s)

-- Submit the application to Wendy Pearson, Property Resources Specialist, for processing.
+- Submit the application to Wendy Pearson, Property Resources Coordinator, for processing

 What is the typical range of the Carleton Fund Grant award?